patrickbucher/learning-rust/diary.md

 # Day 66 (2024-05-29)

+I started building the boilerplate for `csvtool`.
+I took over the parsing code from this repository and deviced some dispatch mechanism to deal with different commands/tasks.

 # Day 65 (2024-05-28)

 I planned to work through chapter 6.2 in the RSSA book, but after a bad night